smartdevicelink/sdl_app_library_guides/docs/Getting Started/Connecting to an Infotainment System/index.md

 !@

 ## How Do I Find Out What Features My Infotainment System Supports?
 New features are always being added to SDL Core, however, you or your users may be connecting to older head units that do not support the newest features.
-If your SDL app attempts to implement an unsupported feature, your request will simply be ignored by SDL Core.
+If your SDL app attempts to send an unsupported RPC, your request will simply be ignored by SDL Core.

 ### How to Handle Unsupported Features
-When you are implementing a feature, you should always assume that some of the head units that your users are connecting to will not support the feature or that your user has disabled permission to use this feature on their head unit.
+When you are implementing a feature, you should always assume that some of the head units that your users are connecting to will not support the feature or that your user may have disabled permission to use this feature on their head unit.
 The best way to deal with unsupported features is to handle unsuccessful responses to the requests you sent to SDL Core.

 ### Checking the RPC Spec Version
 When you connect successfully to a head unit, you can get the most current [RPC Spec](https://github.com/smartdevicelink/rpc_spec/blob/master/MOBILE_API.xml) version that both the head unit and your mobile SDL SDK support.
-If the feature you want to support was added in version less than or equal to the version returned by the head unit, then your head unit supports the feature.
-However, please remember that you may still need permission from the OEM to use the feature.
+If the feature you want to support was added in a version less than or equal to the version returned by the head unit, then your head unit may support the feature, have chosen to disable the feature, or require additional permissions in order for you to implement the feature.

 @![iOS]
 ##### Objective-C